 A symbol of industrial development

 A reverse rags-to-riches tale of Japan's modernization in the years leading up to the second world war, Gunkanjima offers a truly unique glimpse into Japan's history.
 Developed by Mitsubishi and a hub of national coal mining, Gunkanjima's population reached an astonishing 5,300 people (approximately) in its heyday.
 Yet the island was quickly abandoned in around 1974 when energy needs changed, and the coal mines were closed.

 For years the island was left to the elements, a grim symbol of Japan's rapid industrialization.

 Dawning of a new era

-Opening to tourists in 2009, Gunkanjima spawned an interest in dystopian tourism and was later named a UNESCO world heritage site in 2015.
+Opening to tourists in 2009, Gunkanjima spawned an interest in abandoned ruins tourism and was later named a UNESCO world heritage site in 2015.
 Observing the weather-beaten relics and decaying, dilapidated buildings up close, it's hard to imagine this island was once home to a thriving and vibrant community.

 Should you decide not to take a tour of the island, you can view Gunkanjima from Nagasaki's most southern tip when skies are clear.
 Peer closely, and you may even see the deserted buildings and watch the light filter through the crumbling windows.